Base64 Encode

 2. Embedding Binary Data in XML and JSON

-APIs rely on Base64 encoding for handling images, documents, and encryption keys in structured formats like JSON and XML.
+APIs rely on this encoding for handling images, documents, and encryption keys in structured formats like JSON and XML.

 JSON and XML are text-based formats.